sdeSameerSweety/GrabWay-Aditya/README.md

 ### FRONTEND

+To get started, first make sure that you have [NodeJS](https://nodejs.org/) installed (version 8 or higher).

 The first step to running Homeify locally is downloading the code by cloning the repository:

 ```sh

 git clone https://github.com/addymistrel/GrabWay.git

 ```